oaubert/mediafragment-prototype/README.md

 would group multiplefragments, so that we can address discontinuous temporal or spatial ranges.

-2. The shape does not change over its trajectory.
+2. The shape itself does not change over its trajectory.
 This will not work for instance in case of a face tracking algorithm that follows a face in a shot, which could vary in scale and orientation.

-3. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in applications such as the SPARQL-MM project.
+3. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in applications such as the [SPARQL-MM proposal](http://2014.eswc-conferences.org/sites/default/files/eswc2014pd_submission_65.pdf).

 ## Implementation details